Monkeys and apes

 Today, most authorities consider all langurs on the Indian Subcontinent as belonging to the this genus.
 Formerly, two species, the Nilgiri langur (S. johnii) of south-western India, and the purple-faced langur (S. vetulus) of Sri Lanka, were regarded as members of the genus Trachypithecus (below),which is today considered to be distributed only in north-eastern India, Bhutan, and Southeast Asia.

-The generic name is from Ancient Greek semnos (‘sacred’) and pithekos (‘monkey’), alluding to the sanctity of monkeys to Hindus (se caption Hanuman, the monkey god, at the bottom of this page).
+The generic name is derived from Ancient Greek semnos (‘sacred’) and pithekos (‘monkey’), alluding to the sanctity of monkeys to Hindus (see caption Hanuman, the monkey god, at the bottom of this page).

 Semnopithecus entellus Northern plains langur